hawara-es/spanish-vat-numbers/docs/nif-nie.md

 ### Check the Result

-All validation results will implement the `ValidationResult` interface.
+All validation results implement the `ValidationResult` interface.

 ```php
 use Hawara\StandardCodes\Contracts\ValidationResult;